Probabilistic Counters for Privacy Preserving Data Aggregation: Probabilistic Counters --- preliminaries

-Here we recall shortly more general Probabilistic Counting with Stochastic Averaging algorithm from \cite{flajolet1985probabilistic}.
-Let $m$ be of the form $2^k$ for some $k\in\NN$.
-Assume that there are $m$, initially empty lots.
-For each incrementation request we connect it with one of the groups uniformly at random.
-Finally we perform Algorithm \ref{alg:maxgeo} separately and independently for each lot, obtaining MaxGeo Counters $M[1],M[2],\ldots,M[m]$.
-By $\sigma_n(m)$ we denote a sum of these $m$ MaxGeo Counters after total number of incrementation requests $n$.
-Let us introduce the estimator:
+Here we recall briefly a General Probabilistic Counting with Stochastic Averaging algorithm, based on the original idea from \cite{flajolet1985probabilistic}.
+Assume that there are $m$, initially empty lots related to some independent copies of some probabilistic counter.
+For each increment request, we connect it to one of the groups uniformly at random.
+Finally, we perform incrementation requests separately and independently for each lot, obtaining the following. $M[1],M[2],\ldots,M[m]$.

+Without delving into details, for the original PCSA algorithm, $\EE{M_n}\approx\log(\varphi n)$, where $M_n$ is a value of a specific probabilistic counter connected with PCSA after $n$ increment requests and $\varphi$ is some magic constant.
+If we denote the mean of these counters $m$ after the total number of increment requests $n$ by $\sigma_n(m)$, then we may introduce the statistic: